Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 Later in 2016, plans to start assembling estimates for materials needed to restore

 the interior of the Narcissus began to formulate.
-As all twenty cross-over
+As all twenty cross-overseats will need to be made from scratch.
+The cost associated with having

-metal components to construct the seats were a high priority.
+metal components to construct the seats was a high priority.
 The interlocking

 tiles on the floor of the smoking compartment and down the center aisle

 of the passenger compartment needed additional research.
-As work has started
+As work started

 on removing the bolsters, a thick, dense, tar substance was cleared from the